-For the considered configuration, we do not possess measurement data, neither for an initial nor for a final particle size distribution.
-However, for the goals of this report, it is sufficient to use some kind of realistic data sets and to demonstrate the impact of different methods on the obtained numerical results.
-The flow domain is a channel of the same size as in [10].
-Note that the simulations from [10] are based on experiments such that data sets taken as in, or similar to, [10] represent realistic situations.
+Hackbusch et al. (2012).
+Note that the simulations from Hackbusch et al. (2012) are based on experiments such that data sets taken as in, or similar to, Hackbusch et al. (2012) represent realistic situations.
 At the inlet, equally distributed seed particles of prescribed lengths within a rather narrow interval of both lengths are chosen.
 The inlet of particles occurs only for a short time interval.
 Then, the particles are transported from the inlet to the outlet of the channel.
-The flow fields are almost the same as in [10], only the solvent ethanol in [10] is here replaced by water.
+The flow fields are almost the same as in Hackbusch et al. (2012), only the solvent ethanol in Hackbusch et al. (2012) is here replaced by water.
 During the residence time in the channel, the particles grow and new particles are created by nucleation in supersaturated solution.
 Growth and nucleation depend on the temperature.
-The data for the temperature field and the concentration field (initial and boundary conditions) are computed or chosen the same way as in [10].
+The data for the temperature field and the concentration field (initial and boundary conditions) are computed or chosen the same way as in Hackbusch et al. (2012).
 Aggregation of particles is not included into the model for two reasons.
-First, one would need some model on how to classify the aggregate of two particles of the from presented in Fig. 1 within the framework of the considered bi-variate population.
-And second, to our best knowledge, predictive models for aggregation kernels for bi-variate populations are not known so far.
+First, one would need some model on how to classify the aggregate of two particles of the form presented in Fig. 1 within the framework of the considered bi-variate population.
+And second, to the best of our knowledge, predictive models for aggregation kernels for bi-variate populations are not known so far.